 The payoff?
 Less stress and anxiety, more fun, and better memories.

-We’ve taken what we’ve learned from years of traveling with a toddler or baby (or one of each, which is the case for us now), and from what other parents we know have shared with us as well, and identified these common travel mistakes families make, as well as easy, travel-tested tips to make your travels with toddlers more fun and less stressful!
+We’ve taken what we’ve learned from years of traveling with a toddler or baby (or one of each, which is the case for us now) and put together this handy guide of ten easy, travel-tested tips to make your travels with toddlers more fun and less stressful!

 Coming from a budget backpacker background, it’s hard not to want to save money wherever possible.

-But when you add in one, and then two, little ones, it gets a lot harder to justify sacrificing comfort for a few dollars in savings.
+But when we added one, and then two, little ones, it got a lot harder to justify sacrificing comfort for a few dollars in savings.

-It may feel really good when you book those super-saver fares from the comfort of your home, but that $30 savings may not feel so great as you’re boarding your third flight of a 12-hour+ marathon journey with a hungry, tired, and defiant toddler.
+Admittedly, it initially felt really good when we’d score super-saver fares from the comfort of our home.
+But that $30 savings didn’t feel so great as we boarded our third flight of a 12-hour+ marathon journey with a hungry, tired, and defiant toddler.

 We highly recommend prioritizing fewer flights and better connections over price, whether you are traveling with a young baby or moody toddler.